doclet/doclet.github.com/README.md

 		-sourcepath src/main/java \
 		-subpackages org:com

-All parameters beside `-docletpath` and `-doclet` are special *TeXDoclet* parameters here.
+All arguments beside `-docletpath` and `-doclet` are special *TeXDoclet* arguments here.
 The command produces the output file `out.tex`LaTeX in the current working directory.

 ### Example javadoc calls

 See `createDocs.sh` scripts in `/examples` [subdirectory](https://github.com/doclet/texdoclet/tree/master/examples) of the github project for more examples.

-### TeXDoclet configuration
+### TeXDoclet output configuration

-*TeXDoclet* doclet is configured by parameters passed to the doclet by the *javadoc* execution.
-There are a lot of parameters that affect the Latex document output.
+*TeXDoclet* doclet is configured by arguments passed to the doclet by the *javadoc* execution.
+There are a lot of defined parameters to affect the Latex document output.
 Print help to get a complete list of parameters you can pass to the *TeXDoclet* doclet :

+Print help (TeXDoclet + javadoc help) :

-	javadoc -docletpath path/to/TeXDoclet.jar -doclet org.stfm.texdoclet.TeXDoclet
+	javadoc -docletpath target/TeXDoclet.jar -doclet org.stfm.texdoclet.TeXDoclet

+or (TeXDoclet help only) :

+	java -jar target/TeXDoclet.jar -h

 	-title <title>            A title to use for the generated output document.
 	-subtitle <title>         A subtitle for the output document.
 No -title will result in no title page.